Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Affirming SD: Sequential tests for definite upside

-We provide a formal exposition of the problem in Appendix~\ref{app:testing_non_SD_null}, and here we briefly summarize the main results.
-The first finding is that constructing a nontrivial e-variable for testing the non-SD null~\eqref{eq:testing_non_sd} is generally challenging: \begin{corollary} [No nontrivial e-variable exists for the non-SD null] There exists no e-variable $E$ for $\calH_0'$ which is nontrivial for all $\Qsymb \in (\calH_0')^c$ (that is, $\Esymb_{\Qsymb} \log(E) > 0$) simultaneously. \end{corollary} This corollary directly follows from \citet[][Theorem 6.2]{zhang2024existence} and the fact that $\calH_0'$ is \emph{not} convex, unlike the SD null (Lemma~\ref{lem:FSD-null-is-convex}); we give an explicit example in Appendix~\ref{sec:impossibility_non_sd_null}.
-This impossibility result implies that we need to restrict ourselves to a smaller set of alternatives for which we can construct nontrivial e-variables.
-We find that a natural notion is that of {restricted SD} with $\varepsilon$-separation, analogous to \citet{davidson2013testing}: \begin{definition}[Restricted SD with $\varepsilon$-separation] For $\tilde\calZ \subset \calZ$ and $\varepsilon > 0$, define
+We provide a formal exposition of the problem in Supplement~\ref{app:testing_non_SD_null}, focusing on FSD, and here we briefly summarize the main results.
+The first finding is that constructing a nontrivial e-variable for testing the non-SD null~\eqref{eq:testing_non_sd} is generally challenging: \begin{corollary} [No nontrivial e-variable exists for the non-SD null] There exists no e-variable $E$ for $\calH_0'$ which is nontrivial for all $\Qsymb \in (\calH_0')^c$ (that is, $\Esymb_{\Qsymb} \log(E) > 0$) simultaneously. \end{corollary} Corollary~\ref{cor:no_e_variable_for_non_sd_null} directly follows from \citet[][Theorem 6.2]{zhang2024existence} and the fact that $\calH_0'$ is \emph{not} convex (contrasting with Lemma~\ref{lem:FSD-null-is-convex}).
+It suggests that we need to restrict ourselves to a smaller support $\tilde\calZ \subsetneq \calZ$ of interest, for which we can construct nontrivial e-variables.
+Given $\tilde\calZ \subset \calZ$, we define the restricted non-SD null as $\calH_0'(\tilde\calZ) = \incurly{\Psymb : \exists z_0\in \tilde\calZ, \Psymb_Y(z_0) > \Psymb_X(z_0) }$.
+Then, for $\varepsilon>0$, consider the restricted SD alternative with $\varepsilon$-separation in the CDFs: